C4Q/AC-Android/cohort_5.4/unit_01/01_06_Classes_01.md

 ## Warm-up (5 minutes)

-Using a `Scanner` object and a `while` loop, loop through a user's input, until they enter the number `42` - if they do not, print to the screen the `String`:
+Using a `Scanner` object and a `while` loop, loop through a user's input, until they enter the number `42` - if they do not, print to the screen:

 `Wrong number, try again!`

+then repeat the loop.

-If they do enter the number `42`, print to the screen the `String`:
+If they do enter the number `42`, print to the screen:

 `You entered 42!`

 # Lecture